-For many Aboriginal cancer patients, receiving care is much more than the therapy you get at a hospital.
+For many Indigenous cancer patients, receiving care is much more than the therapy you get at a hospital.
 Traditional care, which can include rituals and spiritual counseling, is often an equally important part of their healing.
 The Indigenous Navigator provides support to people with cancer and their families who identify as having First Nations, Inuit or Metis ancestry.

 In southeastern Ontario, the Indigenous Navigator is Dionne Nolan.
 Dionne is a mixed blood Algonquin and Ojibwe and a member of the Katarokwi Aboriginal Community for over 15 years.

-An Indigenous Navigator offers service and support for Aboriginal people and their families living with cancer in the South East region.
+An Indigenous Navigator offers service and support for Indigenous people and their families living with cancer in the South East region.
 They are there with you throughout your cancer journey from diagnosis, treatment, recovery to palliative or end-of-life care.

 Who the Indigenous Navigator works with:

 - Inuit, Metis and First Nations patients, families and their community

 What the Indigenous Navigator does:

 - Ensure you understand what you are being told by attending appointments with you

 - Remind you “who is who” in your cancer journey